What is an MPO?

 At a minimum, the MPO’s planning area must cover the urbanized and contiguous geographic areas likely to become urbanized within the next 20 years.
 Areas designated as non-attainment (not meeting the EPA standard for certain pollutants) under the Clean Air Act, must be included in the MPO boundary, unless there is an agreement between the MPO and the Governor.
 The MPO boundary should foster effective planning, enhance connections between transportation modes, improve access to the region’s transportation systems, and promote effective use of transportation funds.

-How does the MPO relate to the regional and local Planning Commissions?
+How does the MPO relate to the Regional Planning Commission?

-The MPO coordinates transportation planning activities in support of the Regional Planning Commission or local planning authorities.
+The MPO coordinates transportation planning activities in support of the Regional Planning Commission (RPC) and local planning authorities.
 The MPO is a conduit for coordinating transportation plans and programs needed to support state and local comprehensive plans.
 The MPO provides a forum for improving communication and understanding between local governments and state agencies.
+Learn more here: USDOT FHWA Organizing and Planning for Operations – Metropolitan Planning Organizations